Pomax/node-type2-charstring/README.md

 A simple converter for Type2 charstrings in human readable and byte form

-## installation
+## Installation

-This package is not on npm yet
+This package is not on npm yet.
+Until it is, `require(wherever/you/put/it/index)` is what you want.

+Note that currently only the "from legible to bytecode" conversion works, because that's the one most important to the work I'm currently doing.

 ## Dev work